jywu20/Notes/Computer Science/Logic and PLT/c++-move.md

-because it makes no sense to generate them on the fly: after compilation an integer literal becomes a part of a single `mov` instruction, but an array literal or a string literal is simply too long, and usually they are stored in the data section of a program of which members *have* addresses.
+because it makes no sense to generate them on the fly: after compilation an integer literal becomes a part of a single `mov` instruction, but an array literal or a string literal is simply too long, and usually they are stored in [the data section of a program](c语言.md#内存分区) of which members *have* addresses.
-So a string literal or a array literal is to be understood as `const my_str = ...`, which is a l-value.)
+So a string literal or a array literal is to be understood as `const my_str = ...`, which is a l-value.
+Indeed, some early languages allow you to manipulate the data section manually, which however seems rather unnecessary because this can be immediately done with the functionalities in modern languages.)

 In practice, there may be a temporary variable that holds a rvalue.
 For example, there has to be a block in the memory that holds the return value of a function,